bashersir/bashersir/README.md

 ![This is an image](https://blogger.googleusercontent.com/img/a/AVvXsEiUFxmQ3-fpakuD-HjlKpPW0zlpoiWHuvWTcGE4wsw-6ktqyQwrthhvdQ4RjDEPJ1h_kXSDVaNE-KxEPrn-ocniO_2RMq2pLw1f2sDS_IYJ9qJA-ktk4NDWM-SIjF8ZHAKAiM6xbXLzj7vDUnHzM8blRay5jEFFZO5cyqoFlgAqJliLj4rHtcqEkc-z)
 # Hi! friends,
 I'm Basher, a Frond End Web Developer from  Bangladesh and Content Writer.
-I Spend most of time in coding outstanding projects or writing content.
+I spend most of time in coding outstanding projects or writing content.
 <!---
 bashersir/bashersir is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.